Highlights

 Suggested activities include:

-After breakfast, a driver will meet you at your hotel and transfer you to the airport, at which time you'll catch a flight to the city of Punta Arenas in Chilean Patagonia.
-Upon arrival in Punta Arenas, you'll hop a bus for a three-hour trip north to Puerto Natales.
+After breakfast, a driver will meet you at your hotel and transfer you to the airport, where you'll catch a flight to the city of Punta Arenas in Chilean Patagonia.
+Upon arrival in Punta Arenas, you'll hop on a bus for a three-hour trip north to Puerto Natales.
 When you arrive, you'll transfer to your hotel and have the rest of the evening to relax and explore the town.

 This small port city is the main base for excursions into Torres del Paine National Park.
 It's far less touristic than many other Patagonian hubs and thus retains its air of small-town tranquility.
-Puerto Natales offers simple pleasures like strolling its waterfront promenade, which sits on the Ultima Esperanza Sound.
+Puerto Natales offers simple pleasures like strolling its waterfront promenade, which sits on the Seno Última Esperanza.
 Facing north from here, you'll see the peaks of Cerro Benitez and Cerro Toro, and the view at sunset is phenomenal.

-Day 3: Transfer to Torres del Paine - Cruise on Grey Lake
+Day 3: Transfer to Torres del Paine, Lago Grey Cruise

-This morning starts with an early departure, via bus, from Puerto Natales to Torres del Paine National Park.
-The trip to the entrance at Laguna Amarga takes approximately two hours, and your group will register with the park before continuing any further.
+This morning starts with an early departure via bus from Puerto Natales to Torres del Paine National Park.
+The trip to the entrance at Laguna Amarga takes approximately two hours, and your group will register with the park before continuing any farther.

-From here, jump on a park shuttle to Hotel Lago Grey where you will board the Grey III for an unforgettable boat ride along Grey Lake, passing luminous icebergs as you make your way to the immense glacial wall of the same name: Grey Glacier.
-Later, disembark at Refugio Grey, an alpine mountain hut where you will have dinner and spend the night.
+From here, jump on a park shuttle to Hotel Lago Grey, where you'll board the Grey III for a memorable boat ride along Lago Grey, passing luminous icebergs as you make your way to the immense glacial wall of the same name: Grey Glacier.
+Later, disembark at Refugio Grey, an alpine mountain hut where you'll have dinner and spend the night.

-Once settled, there will be time for an afternoon hike where you can snag great views of the Southern Patagonia Ice Field—the largest temperate ice sheet in the Southern Hemisphere.
+Once settled, there will be time for an afternoon hike to snag great views of the Southern Patagonia Ice Field—the largest temperate ice sheet in the Southern Hemisphere.

 Chat with a local specialist who can help organize your trip.